-Not sustainable investments can be present in the Sub-Fund for a maximum of 25% of the total net assets.
+Not sustainable investments can be present in the Sub-Fund for a maximum of 20% of the total net assets.
 These not sustainable investments can be:

-- Cash: cash at sight, reverse repo needed to manage the liquidity of the Sub-Fund following subscriptions/redemptions and/or market exposure of the Sub-Funds - Issuers and/or external funds that are complying with the minimum environmental and social safeguards that can be purchased for diversification purposes; - Issuers that were considered as sustainable investments at the moment of the investment and that are not fully aligned anymore with the Candriam sustainable investment criteria.
+- Cash: cash at sight, reverse repo needed to manage the liquidity of the Sub-Fund following subscriptions/redemptions and/or market exposure of the Sub-Funds - Issuers that were considered as sustainable investments at the moment of the investment and that are not fully aligned anymore with the Candriam sustainable investment criteria.
 These investments are planned to be sold; - Non single name derivatives can be used for efficient portfolio management and/or for hedging purposes and/or temporarily following subscriptions/redemptions.